You wake up one morning feeling a bit off, mentally drained, and lacking the motivation to tackle the day ahead.

 So we know that gray matter in our brain can be increased or new neurons can lighten the pathways in our brain, but the opposite of this is also true.

-When we keep our mind inactive for longer periods, we can lose the neural pathways and gray matter in our brain.
+When we keep our minds inactive for longer periods, we can lose the neural pathways and gray matter in our brains.

 Taking Advantage of Neuroplasticity for Mental Fitness